How to check your breasts nhs

 If you notice any changes, it’s important to consult your doctor or healthcare professional as soon as possible.
 Keep in mind that most changes are non-cancerous, but it’s always best to get them checked to rule out any potential risks.

-See also How to set a barometer
+See also How to remove hedges

 Remember, the earlier breast changes are detected, the better the chances of successful treatment.
 Make breast checking a part of your routine and practice it at least once a month.